-Brave new worlds are captured in inspired artworks destined for museum retrospectives, major collections from New York to New Zealand...
+Brave new worlds are captured in celebrated artworks destined for museum retrospectives, international shows, and even Marc Jacobs...

 Bust a move – you gotta give up a little Harlem shake for Double Dutch DJs spinning old-school rap and R&B on vinyl.
 The boom-box...

-Surrounding the Ohlone memorial, you'll notice graves dating from the Gold Rush.
+Surrounding the Ohlone memorial in the mission graveyard , you'll notice graves dating from the Gold Rush.
 Alongside mission founders are buried Don Luis Antonio Arguello, the first governor of Alta California under Mexican rule, and Don Francisco de Haro, the first mayor of San Francisco.
 Hitchcock fans looking for the grave of Carlotta Valdes will be disappointed: the tomb was only a prop for the film Vertigo .

-Today the modest adobe mission is overshadowed by the adjoining ornate Churrigueresque basilica , built in 1913 after an 1876 brick Gothic cathedral collapsed in the 1906 earthquake.
-The front doors are usually only open during services, so you'll need to pass through the original adobe mission structure and cross a courtyard to enter a side door.
+Next door to the modest adobe mission is a grand churrigueresque basilica , built after an 1876 brick Gothic cathedral collapsed in the 1906 earthquake.
+The front doors are usually only open during services, so you'll need to pass through the original adobe mission structure and cross a courtyard to enter the basilica's side door.

 Your eyes may take a moment to adjust once you're inside, because most of the light is filtered through the basilica's splendid stained-glass windows .
-The choir windows show St Francis beaming beatifically against an orange background, and lower windows along the nave feature the 21 California missions from Santa Cruz to San Diego and mission builders Father Junípero Serra and Father Francisco Palou.
+The choir windows show St Francis beaming beatifically against an orange background.
+Lower windows along the nave feature 21 California missions from Sonoma to San Diego, plus mission builders Father Junípero Serra and Father Francisco Palou.
 True to Mission Dolores' name, seven panels depict the Seven Sorrows of Mary: one above the main door and three on each of the side balconies.